-A functional capacity evaluation may also provide objective clinical evidence to prove whether the claimant is physically capable of performing the usual and customary duties of a given occupation.
+A functional capacity evaluation (FCE) can also provide objective clinical evidence to prove whether the claimant is physically capable of performing the usual and customary duties of a given occupation.
+Psychological and neuropsychological testing are objective tools that may be used to dispute the insurance company’s position that the claimant is malingering or exaggerating.

 All of the foregoing evidence is especially important in proving disabilities that are ordinarily diagnosed based on the claimant’s subjective complaints, such as fibromyalgia, chronic pain disorders, chronic fatigue syndrome, and back pain conditions.

-If your doctor is willing to provide a statement in support of your long term disability claim, you should obtain a written medical source statement.
-Be aware, however, that overly conclusory statements that essentially say “my patient is 100% disabled and unable to work” are nearly useless.
+If your doctor will provide a statement supporting your long-term disability claim, you should obtain a written medical source statement.
+Be aware, however, that overly conclusory statements are nearly useless.
+For example, a letterthat essentially say, “My patient is 100% disabled and unable to work” will not win your claim.
+The claims examiners who review LTD claims are not interested in short, conclusory statements from personal physicians.

-Long term disability claims examiners who review disability claims are not interested in short, conclusory statements from personal physicians.
 Instead, the doctor should explain why the claimant is unable to work.
 How can a treating physician do this?
 In a “to whom it may concern” letter or by filling out a residual functional capacity form.
 The LTD insurance company is looking for a doctor’s evaluation of how well the disability claimant can:

 - Lift and carry weight;